 The staff meet with parents at regular intervals to share their child’s progress.
 In the Kindergarten they focus primarily on the Prime Areas of Learning, ensuring that children are secure before branching out into the four specific areas.

 There are also opportunities for parents to come in to the Kindergarten to share their children’s learning journeys.

 We believe that children flourish when they know how they are expected to behave.
 Children gain respect through interaction with caring adults who show them respect and value their individual personalities.
 Positive, caring and polite behaviour is encouraged at all times in the Kindergarten.

-In the Kindergarten homework is not set, but the fortnightly newsletter suggests activities for parents to take part in with their children to support their learning if they would like to.
+In the Kindergarten homework is not set, but the weekly newsletter suggests activities for parents to take part in with their children to support their learning if they would like to.